tanmy-sharma/ML-Projects/README.md

-# NLP-Projects
+# ML-Projects

-This is a personal project in which I try to give my take on different projects in NLP.
+This is a personal project in which I try to give my take on different projects in ML and DL.